 Inverts a boolean (Yes / No) value.
-Usable in combination with elements of type Checkpoint.

 Input parameters

 Name Туре Description & Examples

 Value boolean The original boolean value that has to be inverted.
 Be aware: Inverting a boolean value does not invert the value expectation of the element itself!
-If Yes is the expected result of the Checkpoint element that has been extended by this plug-in function, and the Value parameter is set to No, the element will evaluate to false / No. Please make sure to double-check expected element evaluation results whenever expected valueand / or invert boolean are applied to any Checkpoint element!
-Options: • enabled: is inverted to No • disabled: is inverted to Yes
+If Yes is the expected result of the Checkpoint element that has been extended by this plug-in function, and the Value parameter is set to No , the element will evaluate to false / No .
+Please make sure to double-check expected element evaluation results whenever expected value and / or invert boolean are applied to any Checkpoint element!
+Options: • enabled: is inverted to No